As my family and some few friends know, I suffered in my early twenties from periodic intense depressions.

 It coincided with and was induced by a few hours of almost unbearably intense physical pain.
 There was nothing other-worldly about it.
 It originated purely from elementary causes in my soma.

-During the night-time hours of this traumatic physical trial, I began to pray as hard as I knew how, because it was not like anything else I could remember, not even acute appendicitis twenty years earlier, nor could I understand it.
+During the night-time hours of this traumatic physical trial, while the house was asleep, I began to pray as hard as I knew how, because the pain was not like anything else I could remember, not even acute appendicitis twenty years earlier.
+I had no way to understand it.

-Irrational as it seems to me still today, I also did nothing to alert the others sleeping in the house.
+Irrational as it seems to me still today, I made no attempt to alert the others in the house.
 This was my time.
-My time has come.
+My time has come, as the saying goes.

 The prayer I repeated was, “I offer my soul to you, my God.
 Do with me as you see fit.”

-Later I learned that what I was enduring was not life threatening, but in the night hours, and after spending so long out of reach of rational thought, I did think I was most likely going to die.
+Later I learned that what I was enduring was not life threatening, but in the night hours, and after weeks out of reach of rational thought, I did believe I was most likely going to die.

 I am perfectly sure my plea to God for mercy and my offering myself up to God to do with me as He wished was central to my realignment into objective reality.

-Perhaps this is how objective normality, with its attendant banality, was beginning to return?
+Was this how objective rationality, with its attendant banality, was beginning to resurface?

 I remember it in detail with crystal clarity, I was on my own wavelength again and fully aware of the frames of reference outside of myself.

-In other words, for the first time in weeks, I felt once more completely in touch with all of myself and with my thoughts, with ‘normality’ and with me in my own quiet undramatic place in it.
+In other words, for the first time in ages, I felt once more completely in touch with myself and with my thoughts.
+I experienced ‘normality’ like silence after a storm.
+I was active and present in my own quiet undramatic place in it.

 Then the unshaven hairy guy they had jokingly referred to in front of me as the Wild Man of Borneo, turned up in his dressing gown, to join the others and take his place, a bit sheepishly but with his usual good humour, at breakfast.